virgs/flappy-bird-ai/README.md

 # flappy-bird-ai

 This project was created for fun and studying purposes.
-There were four mains goals behind it:
+These were the mains goals behind it:

 1. Use the _Reactive Message Orientation Object Orientation_.
 A paradigm I conceived to try to reflect [Reactive System](https://www.reactivemanifesto.org/) design in a OO level to get the hang of it and get used to the difficulties that may occur.
     To do this, I elaborated two ground rules: